Happy Hump Day All!

-Hope life is treating you well!
-Excited to share with you today my review for this charming coming-of-age story that was delightfully nostalgic.
+Excited to share with you today my review for this intriguing story that completely fascinated me! 🌻

-*** Big thanks to the publisher for my copy of this book ***
+*** many thanks to Minotaur Books and MacMillan Audio for my copy of this book ***

 About the Book